 Even if our investigational drug candidates obtain regulatory approval, those drugs may not gain market acceptance among physicians, patients, healthcare payers or the medical community.
-Coverage and reimbursement of our investigational drug candidates by third-party payors, including government payors, generally is also necessary for optimal commercial success.
+Coverage and reimbursement of our investigational drug candidates by third-party payers, including government payers, generally is also necessary for optimal commercial success.
 We believe that the degree of market acceptance and our ability to generate revenues from such drugs will depend on a number of factors, including:

-- timing of market introduction of competitive drugs; - · efficacy and safety of our drug candidates; - · prevalence and severity of any side effects; - · potential or perceived advantages or disadvantages over alternative treatments including generics; - · the relative convenience and ease of administration and dosing schedule; - · strength of sales, marketing and distribution support; - · price of our future products, both in absolute terms and relative to alternative treatments; - · the effectiveness of our or any future collaborators' sales and marketing strategies; - the effect of current and future healthcare laws on our drug candidates;
+· timing of market introduction of competitive drugs;

+- · efficacy and safety of our drug candidates; - prevalence and severity of any side effects; - · potential or perceived advantages or disadvantages over alternative treatments including generics; - the relative convenience and ease of administration and dosing schedule; - · strength of sales, marketing and distribution support; - · price of our future products, both in absolute terms and relative to alternative treatments; - the effectiveness of our or any future collaborators' sales and marketing strategies; - the effect of current and future healthcare laws on our drug candidates; - · availability of coverage and reimbursement from government and other third-party payers; - · patient access programs that require patients to provide certain information prior to receiving new and refill prescriptions; - · requirements for prescribing physicians to complete certain educational programs for prescribing products;

-- availability of coverage and reimbursement from government and other third-party payers; - the willingness of patients to pay out of pocket in the absence of third-party coverage; and - · product labeling or product insert requirements of the FDA or other regulatory authorities.
+- the willingness of patients to pay out of pocket in the absence of third-party coverage; and - · product labeling or product insert requirements of the FDA or other regulatory authorities.

-If our approved investigational drug candidates, if any, fail to achieve market acceptance, we may not be able to generate significant revenue to achieve or sustain profitability.
-In addition, our efforts to educate the medical community and third-party payors on the benefits of our investigational drug candidates may require significant resources and may never be successful.
+If approved, our investigational drug candidates may fail to achieve market acceptance or generate significant revenue to achieve or sustain profitability.
+In addition, our efforts to educate the medical community and third-party payers on the benefits of our investigational drug candidates may require significant resources and may never be successful.